intel-analytics/ipex-llm/ppml/trusted-big-data-ml/scala/docker-occlum/kubernetes/README.md

 docker pull intelanalytics/bigdl-ppml-trusted-big-data-ml-scala-occlum:2.1.0-SNAPSHOT
 ```

-If Dockerhub is not accessable, we can build docker image with Dockerfile and modify the path in the build-docker-image.sh firstly.
+If Dockerhub is not accessible, we can build a docker image with Dockerfile and modify the path in the build-docker-image.sh firstly.

 ``` bash
 cd ..